Principles1/CrackCode/README.md

 Short Cinematics – Makes in-game events instant, such as "Once more" death save, but can cause crashes in many story sequences, do note the this provides an advantage with time in arena compared to base game.
 You need to restart the game to remove the effect of this.

 Instant-transitions – Makes area and death transitions instant.
 Highly disruptive outside of the Arena.

+Manual instalation guide:

+First, ensure you have ccLoader, if you do not, see a modding guide here: https://www.youtube.com/watch?v=7oBYnF_xMvU

+Click green "code" button, then click "Download Zip"

+Show the file in explorer and unzip it, this should open a new folder containing CrackCode-main, copy the CrackCode-main found in the folder into CrossCode/assets/mods

+Have fun